What is Tasting Table's Editorial Policy?

 What Does the "Tested & Approved" Banner Mean?

 Personal Information: To receive your Tasting Table emails, we require your email address.
-Similarly, to provide you with text messaging services, we need your phone number and your provider information.
-So that we may provide you with additional services, we may also request your name, geographical coordinates and telephone number.
+So that we may provide you with additional services, we may also request your name and zip code.
 Tasting Table does not collect any other personally identifiable information that you do not expressly provide.
 Tasting Table will never sell, rent or share your personal information, including your email address, with any third parties for marketing purposes without your express permission.
 Tasting Table may share your personal information for the purpose of delivering our email to you or as required by law.

 Nonpersonal Information: We may also request nonpersonally identifiable information, such as annual income, shopping preferences or age, also known as demographic and profile data, though this information is optional.
 We may use this data to improve our site and/or tailor your experience at our site, showing you or delivering to you by email content that we think might be of interest to you, and displaying content according to your preferences.
 We may also share this information with others, such as advertisers interested in advertising in Tasting Table emails or on our site, in aggregate, anonymous form, which means that the information will not contain any personally identifiable information about you or any other person.